c9s/PHPRelease/README.md

 ```

 The release steps may contains script files, you can simply insert the script path and
-phprelease will run it for you. the return code from the script 0 means we are
+phprelease will run it for you. the return code 0 means we are
 going to the next step.

 ```ini